Disability Law Clinic Resource Referral Guide

 A free legal service for prisoners in both federal and provincial prisons located in BC.
 They can provide summary advice and legal information, as well as limited representation on matters regarding prisoner welfare, including general treatment, human rights and medical care.

 Incarcerated individuals should call 1-866-577-5245 (if at a federal institution) or 604-636-0464 (if at a provincial institution).
-Organizational/administrative questions may be directed to 604-636-0470 or info@pls-bc.ca.
+Organizational/administrative questions may be directed to 604-636-0470 or email info@pls-bc.ca.

-Workers Advisors Office:
+Workers Advisors Office (WAO)

 Contacts for locations throughout BC can be found at: www2.gov.bc.ca/gov/content/employment-business/employment-standards-advice/personal-injury-and-workplace-safety/offices

-604-335-5931 or toll free at 1-800-663-4261
+604-335-5931 or 1-800-663-4261

+Provides advice and assistance to those who disagree with a WCB decision, can’t get a decision or are raising concerns about workplace safety.
 Advises, assists and represents workers and their dependents on workers compensation issues.
 The WAO is independent from WorkSafeBC and WAO’s services are free of charge.

 To access WAO’s services workers should submit their inquiry online at: